29 June 2016

 Every person, whoever you are or wherever you’re from, you are equal in our eyes.
 The community in-and-around Shirley is rich and diverse; and we are better for it.
 We are truly representational of modern Britain; 34 languages are spoken at USH and we're proud of that fact.
 Should proposed changes to your rights occur, I will protect and defend everyone’s right to work and learn here and I will do everything in my power to take on those who suggest things should be otherwise.

 Our school population; you, your teachers and your parents are a special family and we will be not be divided by the outcome of this Referendum.
+We live in a democracy and must accept it (even if we as individuals didn't vote for it) or we cannot call ourselves democratic.

 Please continue to be understanding and supportive to each other as our country makes sense of these events.
-We will get through this and for now it’s business as usual.

 We are Upper Shirley High.